Surgery for colon cancer

 The specialist uses the colonoscope to find the cancer.
 They then remove the cancer and a border of healthy tissue (margin) around the cancer.
 They do this by passing cutting instruments down the colonoscope.

 They send the tissue that they remove to the laboratory.
-A specialist doctor called a pathologist looks at the cancer cells under the microscope, to see how abnormal they are.
+A specialist doctor called a looks at the cancer cells under the microscope, to see how abnormal they are.

-Your surgeon may decide you need a second operation if the cells look very abnormal (high grade).
 This surgery aims to remove tissue that could contain cancer cells and lowers the chance of your cancer coming back.